kaaveland/advent-of-code-rs/README.md

-Advent of Code 2021 solutions
+Advent of Code solutions in Rust
 ==

-My solutions for these, created in 2022/2023.
-I started solving these to get some more training using Rust after having used it to solve Advent of Code 2022 previously, and wanting a bit more.
-For most of these, I did focus a little bit on writing fast code but I don't think it should make anyone feel ill.
+My solutions for Advent of Code puzzles in Rust, created in 2022/2023.
+These have been solved in reverse chronological starting in December 2022.
+I used these puzzles to learn to program Rust.

+There's a small command line utility to run the programs and download data from advent of code.
+Most of the programs are self-contained, there's very little shared code so that it should be relatively easy to take out some code and run independently.

+For year 2022, the focus was mostly to get familiar with Rust and the stdlib.
+There's a variety of error handling, from none at all to matching against `Option`s or `Result`s to using the `?` operator with `anyhow::Result`.
+For year 2021 I wanted to write code that performs well.

 Usage
 ==